gsoules/MkDocs/digital-archive/docs/plugins/avantlocation.md

 Notice how when the object went back into storage on `2022-04-08`, it was stored in a new location (archive room instead of basement).
 The plugin automatically records the current value of the **Storage Location** element in the history whenever the **Temporary Location** element's value is blank or `<none>`.
 Thus, if the object is moved to a new storage location, the new location gets recorded in the history.

+To display the history in table format, you must add an entry to the AvantElements Custom Callback option as explained later in step 5 of the [installation preparation](/plugins/avantlocation/#preparation) section.

 **Changing the location for a batch of items**

 When you need to change the location information for a batch of items, such as when loaning several objects to another museum, you can use the **Location Move Date** and **Location Move By** fields on the [AvantLocation configuration](/plugins/avantlocation/#configuration-options) page to set a date and a person identifier that will be used as the Date and Who values in the **Location History**.
 This way, the date can reflect the actual date of the move (instead of the date on which you edit the items) and the person can be someone other than the Digital Archive administrator who is editing the items.